fondberg/spotcast/README.md

 Community post: https://community.home-assistant.io/t/spotcast-custom-component-to-start-playback-on-an-idle-chromecast-device/114232

-_Now with support for speaker groups, transferring playback to and between chromecast devices and using HA entity id instead of device_name_.

 ***Important***
 Release 2.7.0 requires home-assistant >= 0.105.0
+Release 2.8.0 now supports Spotify connect devices (thanks to @kleinc80).
+And no, Sonos would still require extra integration, send one to me and I'll integrate it.

 ## Installation

-### This component is easiest installed using [HACS](https://github.com/custom-components/hac)
+### This component is easiest installed using [HACS](https://github.com/custom-components/hacs)

 ### Manual
 Copy all files from custom_components/spotcast/ to custom_components/spotcast/ inside your config Home Assistant directory.